dimtoneff/ComfyUI-PixelArt-Detector/README.md

 Save a picture as Webp (+optional JPEG) file in Comfy + Workflow loading.

-**Update 1.2**: PixelArtDetectorConverter will upscale the image if the input image is smaller than the resize sizes.
+**Update 1.2**: PixelArtDetectorConverter will upscale the image BEFORE the pixelization/quantization process if the input image is smaller than the resize sizes.
+If bigger, it will downscale after quantization.

 **Update 1.1**: changed the default workflow.json to use the default "Save Image" node. workflow_webp.json will be using the webp node.